-Merrem & la Porte’s supplier, DMC based in France, Sweden and USA, manufacture explosively bonded clad plate in a wide variety of materials.
+Merrem & la Porte’s supplier, DMC NobelClad based in France, Germany and USA, manufacture explosively bonded clad plate in a wide variety of materials.
 Explosive bonding is a bonding process which uses the high energy of explosives to cold weld two or more materials together, producing a molecular bond which is generally at least as strong as the weaker of the individuals metals, and does so without dilution of either metal with the other.

 The process is one which was initially discovered by accident.
 The exact time of this discovery is unclear, but suffice it to say that it was first commercialized in the late 50’s or early 60’s, initially in the USA, and then more widely adopted in the late 60’s and early 70’s in Europe.

 Explosion bonding as a process was formalised in the USA when investigation of the accidentally produced bonds showed them to have many desirable features.
 They are produced at ambient temperature with virtually no dilution of either metal.
 This feature was demonstrated to allow the joining of very dissimilar metals without the production of undesirable alloys.
 Essentially, the process involves the use of the transient application of extremely high pressure at the interface between the two metals to produce the bond.